siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

   * **Project Type :** **Maven**

     * [Apache Maven](https://dlcdn.apache.org/maven/maven-3/3.9.0/binaries/apache-maven-3.9.0-bin.zip) has to be installed in the build machine and added in the PATH variable.
-      \*Add the cycloneDX Maven Plugin to the main \*\*pom.xml" and run the command to generate the input bom file.
+      *Add the cycloneDX Maven Plugin to the main pom.xml* and run the command to generate the input bom file.

       ```
        mvn install cyclonedx:makeAggregateBom